Dorpn-hub/Dorpn/Docs/Types.md

 - Mixed operations: Int + Float → Float (promotion)
 - Mixed operations: Int32 + Float32 → Float32 (promotion)
 - String conversion: Any type + String → String
-- Boolean operators only work with Bool or Bool32 types
+- Boolean operators only work with Bool type
 - 32-bit and 64-bit types do not implicitly promote to each other

 ### Default Behaviors